Shrimp, green bean, and eggplant tempura

-Deliciously light and crisp, this famous Japanese way of frying was first made popular on the islands by Portuguese travelers.
+Deliciously light and crisp, this famous Japanese way of frying was first made popular in Japan by Portuguese travelers.

 Tempura is thought to have been brought from Portugal when, in the sixteenth century, a few hundred Catholic missionaries came to Japan and settled mainly in Nagasaki.
 They brought a fried vegetable recipe with them to eat "ad tempura quadragesimal", during Lent and on Fridays, times when eating red meat was forbidden by the church.
 But of course, dozens of other legends exist about the origin of the word tempura!

 When preparing these Japanese fritters, the food is coated with flour and then dipped in a simple paste made of flour, egg and water, before being fried in canola and/or sesame oil.

 While shrimp, green beans, onions and kabocha, Japanese pumpkin, are the most popular tempura, absolutely everything can be fried in Japan - eggs, various fish, meat, seafood...

 Tempura falls into the category of agemono, deep-fried foods, and the most popular kind is a mixed vegetable pancake (green beans, onions, carrots) called kakiage, usually eaten with a bowl of rice.

 Kushikatsu, skewered meat and vegetables, are also a very popular fried food, but they differ from tempura in that they are dipped in breadcrumbs before frying.
 It's similar to the popular tonkatsu, fried pork cutlet, which is one of many everyday, home-style dishes (katei-ryori) like donburi and udon.

 Where should you eat it?

 Tempura is served everywhere in Japan, but at some restaurants it's a real specialty: